I’m a Burglar—Here’s How to Outsmart Me

 Keep your doors and windows locked

 Yes, this seems obvious, and yet a lot of people actually forget to lock their doors and window.
 Most burglars KGW surveyed said they tended to “break in” simply by walking through an unlocked door or climbing through an unlocked window.
+If a burglar gets through this first hurdle, having a diversion safe can prevent further harm.

 Consider making your door kick-proof